projectmesa/mesa/docs/tutorials/intro_tutorial.rst

             self.running = True
             # ...

-We instantiate a BatchRunner with a model class to run, and a dictionary mapping parameters to values for them to take.
-If any of these parameters are assigned more than one value, as a list or an iterator, the BatchRunner will know to run all the combinations of these values and the other ones.
+We instantiate a BatchRunner with a model class to run, and two dictionaries: one of the fixed parameters (mapping model arguments to values) and one of varying parameters (mapping each parameter name to a sequence of values for it to take).
 The BatchRunner also takes an argument for how many model instantiations to create and run at each combination of parameter values, and how many steps to run each instantiation for.
 Finally, like the DataCollector, it takes dictionaries of model- and agent-level reporters to collect.
 Unlike the DataCollector, it won't collect the data every step of the model, but only at the end of each run.

 In the following example, we hold the height and width fixed, and vary the number of agents.
 We tell the BatchRunner to run 5 instantiations of